mathcodes/react-native-apps/README.md

 ![https://img.shields.io/badge/library-react%20native-blue](https://img.shields.io/badge/library-react%20native-blue) ![https://img.shields.io/badge/library-expo-blue](https://img.shields.io/badge/library-expo-black) ![ios](https://img.shields.io/badge/OS-iOS-white) ![android](https://img.shields.io/badge/library-android-green)

 ## Description
-Welcome to the React Native Applications Repository.
-I do encourage contributions!!!
-Anything from minor edits to entire apps you would like to share wiuht the community.
-Easy way to get your contributions up while networking and learning!
-Be sure to read this [Code of Conduct](https://github.com/github/docs/blob/main/CODE_OF_CONDUCT.md) provided by GitHub.
-Feel free to contact me using the link below with questions to get you started. 👍
+Welcome to my React Native Applications Repository.
+Below you will find the directories for several working react native apps.
+Just use the commands below in `Usage and Installation` and then choose how you would like to test your apps. iOS, Android, or the desktop versions (Simulator and Emulator respectively).
+See below for more details and installation guidelines.

 ## Links to Stand-Alone Apps Ready to fork, clone, or download and run!!!